 Sticking acrylic paint on concrete

 Apply matte gel medium to seal the wall.
 This will reduce the amount of paint needed.
-When fully dry, apply one or two coats of gesso, let it dry overnight.
+When fully dry, apply one or two coats of gesso, and let it dry overnight.
 Paint with acrylic on the next day.

 Sticking acrylic paint on ceramic

 unglazed ceramic can be prepared for acrylic painting by simply applying gesso on the surface, like on canvas.
 You can apply 1 to 2 coats of gesso.
 Let the gesso dry overnight and start painting.
-Choose a gesso with the appropriate tooth, otherwise, it will be difficult to cover ceramic with paint.
+Choose a gesso with the appropriate tooth, otherwise, it will be difficult to cover the ceramic with paint.